Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/design/visual_base.md

-# Visuals Design
+# Visuals

-::: construction
-Hi, people who know anything about art.
+::: construction Hi, people who know anything about art.

 Right now the structure is

 Design

 - Talk about stuff that isn't pixel art specific.
 Posing, communication.
 Support working entirely on paper.
 Sketching key frame ideas.

 Implementation

 - Talk about turning those designs into pixel art animations.
 How to iterate pixel art roughs.
 How to animate.

 Does that make sense?
-I think most people probably don't think in two phases like that, but I think it's probably good practice to teach?
-When something is professional practice there's usually good reason.
+I think most people probably don't think in two phases like that, but I think it's probably a good practice to teach?
+When something is professional practice, there's usually good reason.
 :::

-::: construction
-This should probably cover
+::: construction This should probably cover

 - Designing idle specifically.
 - Visual design principles.